 Exploration of the physical geography of Earth by examination of lithospheric, atmospheric, hydrological, and biological processes.
 Laboratory includes field methods, topographic map reading, and in-depth discussion of these principles.
+Prerequisite: EVST 100 or by permission.
 NU and EV only.